tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 "But what's the use of worrying over troubles that haven't come yet, and may never come?
-Time enough to worry when they do come," said Paddy to himself, which shows that Paddy has a great deal of wisdom in his little brown head.
+Time enough to worry when they do come," said Paddy to herself, which shows that Paddy has a great deal of wisdom in her little brown head.
 "The thing for me to do now is to get ready for winter, and that means a great deal of work," she continued.
 "Let me see, I've got to build a house, a big, stout, warm house, where I will be warm and safe